Lafarge (company): Foundation and development

 During the Second World War, Lafarge provided the Nazi regime with concrete for the French part of the Atlantic Wall.
 This maintained activity permitted the company to transition rapidly to the period of post-war reconstruction.

-In 1980 Lafarge joined with the Belgian coal, coke and fertilizer company Coppée to become SA Lafarge Coppée.
+In 1980, Lafarge joined with the Belgian coal, coke and fertilizer company Coppée to become SA Lafarge Coppée.

 Lafarge purchased a plant from the National Gypsum in early 1987.
 Ten years later, it bought Redland plc, a British quarry operator.

-In 1999, Lafarge acquired a 100% shareholding in Hima Cement Limited, the second-largest cement manufacturer in Uganda, with an installed capacity of 850,000 metric tonnes annually, as of January 2011.
+In 1999, Lafarge acquired a 100 percent shareholding in Hima Cement Limited, the second-largest cement manufacturer in Uganda, with an installed capacity of 850,000 metric tonnes annually, as of January 2011.
 That same year, Lafarge entered the Indian market through its cement business, with the acquisition of Tata Steel's cement activity.
 This acquisition was followed by the purchase of the Raymond Cement facility in 2001.
 In 2001, Lafarge, then the world's second largest cement manufacturer, acquired Blue Circle Industries (BCI), a British company which at the time was the world's sixth largest cement manufacturer, to become the world's largest cement manufacturer.

 The Lafarge quarry on Kelleys Island, Ohio.

 In 2006, Lafarge North America shareholders accepted a $3 billion tender offer from Lafarge Group which gave the parent company full control over the North American business, removing LNA from the New York Stock Exchange.
-Previously the group had owned 53% of LNA shares.
+Previously the group had owned 53 percent of LNA shares.

-In 2007, it divested its roofing division, selling it to a private equity group in a deal that resulted in Lafarge retaining a 35% equity stake.
+In 2007, the company divested its roofing division, selling it to a private equity group under a deal that resulted in Lafarge retaining a 35 percent equity stake.